 Item No. Jurisdiction Public Comment Operator Response Unmet Need?
-(Yes, No, N/A) Reasonable to Meet?
-(Yes, No, N/A) carro, y otros casos los niños piden un Uber para así poder ir a la escuela, pero en otros casos los niños mejor se regresan a sus casas porque no tienen dinero con que pagar el Uber, entonces digo yo porque si saben que hay tantos niños que viven en el área de adams porque no hacen un cambio la ciudad porque con la escuela y la línea de autobús escolar es muy dificil de platicar sobre este tema, ponen muchas excusas.
+(Yes, No, Reasonable to Meet?
+(Yes, No, N/A) N/A) carro, y otros casos los niños piden un Uber para así poder ir a la escuela, pero en otros casos los niños mejor se regresan a sus casas porque no tienen dinero con que pagar el Uber, entonces digo yo porque si saben que hay tantos niños que viven en el área de adams porque no hacen un cambio la ciudad porque con la escuela y la línea de autobús escolar es muy dificil de platicar sobre este tema , ponen muchas excusas .
 TRANSLATION: Marks and olive, There is no one route that goes through Hughes and Glass, and that reaches the California and Ash area from Edison high.
-Because here in the Adams community the children who go to Edison sometimes stay because the school bus no longer has space and sometimes the parents cannot take them because they do not have a car, and other cases the children ask for an Uber so they can go to school, but in other cases the children better go home because they don't have money to pay for the Uber, so I say because if they know that there are so many children who live in the Adams area because they don't make a change in the city because with the school and the school bus line it is very difficult to talk about this issue, they make many excuses 41.
-FAX I live on Brawley, between Olive and Belmont.
-The closest Bus service to me is either Clinton and Brawley, or Olive and Marks.
-The City of Fresno is completing the West Area Specific Plan.
-Once completed, FAX will evaluate transit service options in and around the West Area.
-The densities in this area may not support fixed route public transit, and some of the roads in this area are not currently wide enough for fixed route bus service and cannot accommodate safe placement of bus Yes N/A 42.
-FAX 6094 N. Barcus Ave, Fresno stops or bus operations at this time.
+Because here in the Adams community the children who go to Edison sometimes stay because the school bus no longer has space and sometimes the parents cannot take them because they do not have a car, and other cases the children ask for an Uber so they can go to school, but in other cases the children better go home because they don't have money to pay for the Uber, so I say because if they know that there are so many children who live in the Adams area because they don't make a change in the city because with the school and the school bus line it is very difficult to talk 41.
+FAX about this issue, they make many excuses I live on Brawley, between The City of Fresno is completing the Yes N/A T1.
+IAA Olive and Belmont.
+The closest Bus service to me is either West Area Specific Plan.
+Once completed, FAX will evaluate transit 105 IVA Clinton and Brawley, or Olive and Marks.
+Area.
+The densities in this area may not support fixed route public transit, and some of the roads in this area are not currently wide enough for fixed route bus service and cannot 42.
+FAX 6094 N. Barcus Ave, Fresno accommodate safe placement of bus stops or bus operations at this time.
 FAX provides service to this location No N/A